DataDog/hiring-engineers/answers.md

   **Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.**

-  Please refer to the link and the screenshot below: https://p.datadoghq.com/sb/1d199b067-1878f66f0cbee4b76c9a3de718a749bd?tv_mode=true
+  Please refer to the link and the screenshot below:

+  https://p.datadoghq.com/sb/1d199b067-1878f66f0cbee4b76c9a3de718a749bd?tv_mode=true

-  Screenshot: APM and Infrastructure Metrics:
+  Screenshot: APM and Infrastructure Metrics
   ![](https://github.com/su27k-2003/hiring-engineers/blob/master/image/Collecting_APM_1.PNG)